buzzyuliangc/ERC5484/README.md

 ### Standard

-this token is base on ERC721 and ERC5484 standards. you can check out EIP5484 [here](https://eips.ethereum.org/EIPS/eip-5484)
+this token is based on ERC721 and ERC5484 standards. you can check out EIP5484 [here](https://eips.ethereum.org/EIPS/eip-5484)

 ### Notice